TubaJordan/PythonCourse/Achievement1/Exercise1.4/README.md

 ## Summary

-This exercise equips you with vital skills for file manipulation and error handling in Python, preparing you for more advanced programming challenges and real-world applications.
+This exercise equips the user with vital skills for file manipulation and error handling in Python, preparing them for more advanced programming challenges and real-world applications.